 Students should reach out to the SHWC if exposed or experiencing symptoms.

-If you would like to speak with someone to discuss your concerns around exposure risks and prevention strategies, please email AUCC epidemiologist here, the Georgia Department of Public Health at 866-PUB-HLTH (866-782-4584) or call SHWC at (404) 756-1241 to speak with a medical provider.
+If you would like to speak with someone to discuss your concerns around exposure risks and prevention strategies, please call the Georgia Department of Public Health at 866-PUB-HLTH (866-782-4584) or SHWC at (404) 756-1241 to speak with a medical provider.

 The Monkeypox vaccine is available at the SHWC.
 Vaccination may be recommended for people who are close personal contacts of people with monkeypox virus, individuals who may have been exposed to monkeypox, or people who have increased risk of being exposed to the virus.